kalekdev/uni/fundamentals/physics.typ

 $
 Where $omega= sqrt(k/m)$, which ends up being the angular velocity. $x$ is not necessarily a linear displacement and can represent a displacement angle, for example in a swinging pendulum.

-There are two independent solutions to this 2nd order linear differential equation:
+Two possible independent solutions to this 2nd order linear differential equation are:
 $
   x(t) = e^(plus.minus i omega t)
 $